 The LAT performance is governed primarily by three things:

 A result of the analysis is the production of full Instrument Response Functions (IRFs), describing the performance as a function of photon energy, incidence angle, conversion point within the instrument, and other important parameters.

 The plots below represent the work of many people in the LAT team.
-They correspond to the status of the analysis known as P7SOURCE_V6, which has been optimized for the study of point-like sources and the production of the second LAT source catalog (2FGL).
+They correspond to the status of the analysis known as P7REP_SOURCE_V15, which has been optimized for the study of point-like sources and the production of the third LAT source catalog (3FGL).

 Important caveats are associated with these IRFs and should be kept in mind when performing analysis of the publicly distributed Fermi-LAT data.

 Note: Starting from the front of the instrument, the LAT tracker (TKR) has 12 layers of 3% radiation length tungsten converters (THIN or FRONT section), followed by 4 layers of 18% r.l. tungsten converters (THICK or BACK section).
 These sections have intrinsically different PSF due to multiple scattering, and the performance plots are presented for both of these sections.

 Note: the following plots are produced via the interface to the tabulated IRF values used internally by the LAT science tools.
 When plotted versus the energy of the incident photons, the response functions are sampled in 5 points per energy decade, which are clearly indicated on the plots and smoothly connected for graphical clarity.
 Similarly, suitable sets of sampling points are used for plotting specific IRFs vs. theta or phi.
 As a consequence, we warn against using the values derived from the figures below for any numerical evaluation of the LAT performance.

 The plots below are: